dosh1974/SysWeaver/SysWeaver.ReverseProxy/README.md

 The syntax is: https://*domain*/*base path*/*client id*-*end point*/*remote path*
 - *domain* is the ip or domain name to the proxy service, ex: *proxy.example.com*.
 - *base path* is defined in the server params and defaults to: *ReverseProxyFiles*.
-- *client id* is the id that a client connection is using, only a-z, A-Z, 0-9 and '-' are valid chars.
+- *client id* is the id that a client connection is using, only a-z, A-Z and 0-9 are valid chars.
-- *end point* is the name of the end point that the client connection accepts, only a-z, A-Z, 0-9 and '-' are valid chars.
+- *end point* is the name of the end point that the client connection accepts, only a-z, A-Z and 0-9 are valid chars.
 - *remote path* is the local name on the local end point.
 If the client only have a single end point it can be configured to ignore an end-point name, the syntax is then *base path*/*client id*/*remote path*